combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 This doesn’t mean that each VM NIC requires an individual configuration.
 NSX uses a distributed firewalls kernel module, and the hosts obtain the policy without individual config.
 Everything is controlled centrally but installed locally on each vSphere host.
 It scales horizontally, so you get more firewalls if you add more computing capacity.

-Even though the distributed firewall is a Kernal loadable module (KLM) of the ESXi Host, the policy enforcement is at the vNIC of the VM.
+Even though the distributed firewall is a Kernel loadable module (KLM) of the ESXi Host, policy enforcement is at the VM’s vNIC.

 Network Security Virtualization: Policy Classification